The Clusters view shows cluster topology as a tree view. In the image above, a cluster named

 Forces a refresh of the displayed clusters and nodes.

 When there is an active launch and deployment, selecting a Clusters view toolbar button (epadmin command.
-For example, selecting the button is analogous to running a Linux kill -9 command, which deliberately forces a shutdown, graceful or not., or ) is analogous to going outside of Studio to execute the corresponding
+For example, selecting the button is analogous to running a Linux kill -9 command, which deliberately forces a shutdown, graceful or not., or ) is analogous to going outside of Studio to run the corresponding

 You can copy selected rows in the Clusters view to the system clipboard as plain text or CSV values.